cosmonic/awesome-cosmonic/README.md

 # Awesome Cosmonic
-Awesome projects and source code for the [Things To Build section](https://cosmonic.com/docs/category/things-to-build).
+Awesome projects and source code for the [Things To Build](https://cosmonic.com/docs/category/things-to-build) section on Cosmonic.

 | Deployment  | Link | Topology |
 | ------------- | ------------- | ------------- |